Tips for Writing a Novel

 Tips for Writing Your First Novel

 1 – Dig deeper for synonyms: “Carmen glared (stared angrily, glowered, looked fiercely, frowned, looked defiantly) at her nemesis (opponent, arch rival, enemy, challenger, antagonist, adversary, foe) as she glided (slid, sashayed, flew, slithered, slinked, slipped, moved smoothly) across the dance floor.”
 Who doesn’t love the synonym button?
+It leads to the thesaurus.
 I told a writer friend of mine how nice it was to have help from the computer when trying to find just the right word and he didn’t even know about right clicking the words.
-Faster than a thesaurus, this quick click feature puts creativity at your fingertips, literally.
+This quick click feature puts creativity at your fingertips, literally.
 And to boost your imagination, check the synonyms of synonyms.
 For example “creativity” will give you originality, imagination, inspiration, ingenuity, inventiveness, resourcefulness, creativeness and vision, but not innovation, novelty, uniqueness or inventiveness, one of which might be the word that you want.
-I had to click on “originality”, one of creativity’s synonyms to find them.
+I had to click on “originality,” one of creativity’s synonyms to find them.
 Stories could change based on the right click.

 3 – If you’re stuck Writer’s block happens to all of us.
 Use the time-out to edit.
 Print up your pages and check for sentence fragments by reading from the bottom up – last sentence, 2nd to last sentence, 3rd to last and so on.
 This is the best way to catch those pesky fragments and you may also spot misused homonyms as well.
 If your mind is still a blank, make a list of general directions your story could take: Joy, Set back, Pain, Humiliation, Happiness, Dream, Embarrassment, Honor, Humor, Tenderness, Fear, Abandonment, Hope, Tenaciousness, Anxiety, Trust, Wish, Tragedy, Triumph, Love, Hate.
 Your turn, can you think of more?
-Start another writing project and let this one ferment for awhile.
+Start another writing project and let this one ferment for a while.
 Come back to it in a week or a month or a year.
+For a quick unblocking, write a sentence from a book you're reading.
+Don't worry, you're not going to plagiarize anything, but sometimes someone else's clever statement may spur you on.
+Once you get in the writing zone again, go back and delete that inspiration sentence.

 4 – Learn grammar Buy a grammar book and read it often.
 You should be more motivated to learn what you (maybe, possibly, probably) ignored in school.
 Good writing needs good grammar.